DRAWN TO DESIGN:

 In 1922, Walter R. B. Willcox, an architect based in Seattle, was hired by Lawrence to serve as head of the school's architecture program.
 Willcox advocated individualized and non-competitive approaches to instruction that were innovative for their time.
 After World War II, the School of Architecture & Allied Arts accommodated major changes.
 Professor Willcox retired in 1944.
 Dean Lawrence died in 1946.
 Returning veterans increased enrollments, and faculty and students began to embrace modernist concepts of design and instruction.

 From the beginning of the program until about 1960, selected student drawings were retained and stored in the Architecture and Allied Arts Library.
 Their large format and storage conditions made their access very difficult.
 Some of the drawings are as large as 46 x 72 inches.
 A recent repurposing of A&AA Library space has enabled better physical access to these items.
-To improve intellectual access, library science intern Helene Hannon, with the support of the Robert and Dorris Thomas Endowment Fund, is developing an online finding aid, to be accessed in the Northwest Digital Archives collection, for the 1,500 drawings in this collection.
+To improve intellectual access, Helene Hannon, a Robert and Dorris Thomas Endowment Intern, collaborated with Ed Teague, Head, A&AA Library, and Stephanie Kays, Special Collections & University Archives, to develop an online finding aid for the 1,600 drawings in this collection.

 - Henry Abbott Lawrence.
 A Central Library for a City of 25,000.
 1925.
 Ink and watercolor.
 21 x 32 in.